phonegap/phonegap-docs/docs/en/edge/guide/cli/index.md

 instead capture `backbutton` events from the corresponding hardware button.

+## Help Commands

+If at any point you get stuck, Cordova has a couple global "help" commands.

+The first, `help` will print out a list of all available actions that Cordova can do

+    $ cordova help

+The second, `info` will print out useful information, such as installed platforms, node.js version, etc.., that are helpful for submitting bug reports and getting help.
+It will also create an info.txt file at the base of your project. __Note: Currently iOS and Android platforms are output__

+    $ cordova info

+## Updating the App

+When a new version of Cordova is released, you should update your `cordova` utility by following the Updating Cordova section below.
+Once you have updated Cordova, you can update the Cordova resources that your project uses by typing:

+        $ cordova platform update <PLATFORM>
+This will replace the old cordova resources with new ones for the specified PLATFORM.
+You should do this for every platform that you are developing for.

 ## Updating Cordova

 After installing the `cordova` utility, you can always